GoogleChrome/web.dev/src/site/content/en/blog/new-patterns-for-amazing-apps/index.md

 ### Clipboard patterns

-[Clipboard patterns](/patterns/clipboard/) for everything concerned with the system clipbaord like copying and pasting of all sorts of things.
+[Clipboard patterns](/patterns/clipboard/) for everything concerned with the system clipboard like copying and pasting of all sorts of things.

 {% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/eWdb4ici0H9p8tueeUUG.svg", alt="", width="200", height="200" %}